The last great MGM – and Doris Day – musical

-Boyd died of a heart attack while playing golf at the Porter Valley country club, one of his favorite past-times.
+Stephen Boyd sadly died of a heart attack on 2 June 1977 while playing golf at the Porter Valley country club, one of his favorite past-times.
 He is buried at Oakwood Memorial Park in Tarzana, California.
 He once said: “They tried to make me a star, a leading man.
 Well, I’m not a star even though they thought I looked like one.
 I’m a character actor.
 When I’ve had the choice I’ve always opted for the character role.
-I’d rather be the pillar that holds up the star than the star himself.” – allaboutstephenboyd.com
+I’d rather be the pillar that holds up the star than the star himself.” – stephenboydblog.com

 Jimmy Durante was born James Francis Durante on 10 February 1893 in New York.
 His first wife Jeanne died in 1943.
 Rather like his Pop Wonder role in “Jumbo” he married his second wife, Marjorie Little after a 16-year courtship when she was 39 and he was 67.
 He died in January 1980 in Santa Monica, California.

 Martha Raye was born Margaret Teresa Yvonne Reed on 27 August 1916 in Butte, Montana and died after a prolonged illness in October 1994.
 Martha Raye received a well-deserved Women’s International Centre (WIC) Living Legacy Award.
 IMDB